FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

  * `compat` -- specifies the minimum version of debhelper that your package needs.
 This probably means nothing to you right now, but that's fine, we'll get to this in tutorial 3.
 For now just understand that it must contain the magic number "9".
  * `rules` -- a file, in `Makefile` format, that specifies how your application must be compiled and how the package root directory should be created.

-There are also other possible files, but we'll get to them in later tutorials.
+There are also other possible files, but we'll get to them in later tutorials, such as tutorial 7.

 ### `debian/control`